 Certain names carry an immediate impression of trustworthiness, integrity, and moral character.
 These names scored highest on the Morality dimension, measuring how moral and respectful a name sounds to others.

-For boys, Moses scores highest at 121/100.
-For girls, Agnes scores highest at 104/100.
+For boys, Moses scores highest at 121 on the 0-100+ research scale.
+For girls, Agnes scores highest at 104 on the 0-100+ research scale.

-Scores come from published psychology research by Albert Mehrabian, where participants rated names on a 0-100 scale across multiple perception dimensions.
+Scores come from published psychology research by Albert Mehrabian and are shown on the original 0-100+ research scale.
 The Morality dimension measures how moral, trustworthy, and respectful a name sounds.

 Research shows that names create measurable first impressions that can influence perceptions in social and professional contexts.
 While a name doesn't determine outcomes, it does shape initial expectations others form before meeting you.